What are you looking for?

 9. Kwando Splash Camp

 Kwando Splash Camp is set up around a pan that attracts a variety of wildlife.
-This stunning destination is situated in the private Kwara Concession bordering the Big Five Moremi Game Reserve, which is recognised as a prime game viewing spot in Botswana.
+This stunning destination is situated in the private Kwara Concession bordering the Moremi Game Reserve, which is recognised as a prime game viewing spot in Botswana.
 Because of its unique location, the camp offers its guests the best of both worlds in that it’s both a land- and water-based safari experience.

 Splash Camp features 12 stylish rooms with en-suite bathrooms and outdoor showers, spacious bedrooms, mosquito netting, overhead fans, writing desks, lounge areas, and private verandahs with incredible views of the pan.
-Activities on offer at Splash Camp include guided bush walks, mokoro excursions, morning and evening game drives, seasonal fishing expeditions, bird watching, and boating excursions.
+Activities on offer at Splash Camp include guided bush walks, mokoro excursions, morning and evening game drives, seasonal fishing expeditions, birdwatching, and boating excursions.

 10. Wilderness Vumbura Plains Camp